 Management believes that certain non-GAAP financial measures may be useful to investors in certain instances to provide additional meaningful comparisons between current results and results in prior operating periods.
 Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") is a metric used by management and frequently used by the financial community.
 Adjusted EBITDA provides insight into an organization's operating trends and facilitates comparisons between peer companies, since interest, taxes, depreciation and amortization can differ greatly between organizations as a result of differing capital structures and tax strategies.
 Adjusted EBITDA is one of the measures used for determining our debt covenant compliance.
 Adjusted EBITDA excludes certain items that are unusual in nature or not comparable from period to period.
 While management believes that non-GAAP measurements are useful supplemental information, such adjusted results are not intended to replace our GAAP financial results.
-Adjusted EBITDA is not, and should not be considered, an alternative to net income (loss), income (loss) from operations, or any other measure for determining operating performance of liquidity, as determined under accounting principles generally accepted in the United States (GAAP).
-In assessing the overall health of its business for the three months ended March 31, 2016 and 2015, the Company excluded items in the following general category described below:
+Adjusted EBITDA is not, and should not be considered, an alternative to net income (loss), income (loss) from operations, or any other measure for determining operating performance of liquidity, as determined under GAAP.
+In assessing the overall health of its business for the three and six months ended June 30, 2016 and 2015, the Company excluded items in the following general category described below:

-· Stock-based compensation: The Company believes that because of the variety of equity awards used by companies, varying methodologies for determining stock-based compensation and the assumptions and estimates involved in those determinations, the exclusion of non-cash stock-based compensation enhances the ability of management and investors to understand the impact of non-cash stock-based compensation on our operating results.
+Stock-based compensation: The Company believes that because of the variety of equity awards used by companies, varying methodologies for determining stock-based compensation and the assumptions and estimates involved in those determinations, the exclusion of non-cash stock-based compensation enhances the ability of management and investors to understand the impact of non-cash stock-based compensation on our operating results.
 Further, the Company believes that excluding stock-based compensation expense allows for a more transparent comparison of its financial results to the previous period.

-RECONCILIATION OF NET INCOME (LOSS) TO ADJUSTED EBITDA FOR THE THREE MONTHS ENDED MARCH 31,
+RECONCILIATION OF NET INCOME (LOSS) TO ADJUSTED EBITDA (Unaudited)